whatgoodisaroad/doggerel/docs/semantics.md

 The vector difference is defined as the composition of negation and the sum.

 ```
 v₁ - v₂ = v₁ + (-v₂)
 ```

+#### Vector Exponent

+Raising a vector *v* to a real exponent *e* is defined when the degree of each base unit of the compound units of each vector component is a whole number after multiplying by *e*.